Thomas Carr Howe Middle School

 Thomas Carr Howe IB World Middle School is an Indianapolis Public Schools middle school in Indianapolis will serve grades 6–8 starting in the fall of 2024.
 The school previously served as a community high school under several different iterations since its founding in the 1930s.

 History

 Thomas Carr Howe High School (Indianapolis public school #420) broke ground in 1937.
 It was originally known as Irvington High School and was meant to serve the Irvington neighborhood and surrounding areas on the eastside of Indianapolis.
 The first classes were in 1938.
 After opening, the school was renamed for Thomas Carr Howe, a Butler University president.

 The school closed down in 1995.
 Howe reopened in 2000 as a community high school serving grades 7-12 school under the name Thomas Carr Howe Community High School.
-Howe was eventually re-closed again in 2020.
+Howe was eventually closed again in 2020.

 2024 reopening

-In the fall of 2024, Howe will reopen as an International Baccalaureate IB World middle school for grades 6–8 in the 2024–25 school year as part of IPS's Rebuilding Stronger plan.
+In the fall of 2024, Howe reopened as an International Baccalaureate IB World middle school for grades 6–8 in the 2024–25 school year as part of IPS's Rebuilding Stronger plan.